flmorse/deemix-docker/README.md

 I am in no way affiliated with the Deemix project (or any other Deezloader-like project for that matter).

-Dockerhub link for this container: https://hub.docker.com/r/bocki/deemix
+Gitlab link for this container: https://gitlab.com/Bockiii/deemix-docker

 Repo for Deemix: https://notabug.org/RemixDev/deemix

-Issue Tracker for this Docker: https://github.com/Bockiii/deemix-docker/issues
+Issue Tracker for this Docker: https://gitlab.com/Bockiii/deemix-docker/-/issues

 Feel free to open an issue that is Docker related, and not related to Deemix development.
 Go to the Deemix repository for that.